MicrosoftDocs/dynamics-365-project-operations/articles/responsible-ai/copilot-for-project-faq.md

 Copilot for project helps the customers to improve project planning and execution processes, and ultimately deliver projects more efficiently.
 By leveraging the power of advanced machine learning techniques, including natural language processing powered by Azure Open AI, they can save time, reduce the risk of underestimating or overestimating task durations, and continuously improve project planning and execution processes.
 This can help the customers' business to improve project delivery times, reduce costs, increase customer satisfaction, and ultimately drive growth and profitability.

-Project Managers in professional services organizations will commonly agree that one of most repetitive and time intensive tasks in their job is production of project status reports.
+Project Managers in professional services organizations commonly agree that one of most repetitive and time intensive tasks in their job is production of project status reports.
 Project Managers first gather and summarize data from multiple sources.
 They provide commentary on each dimension of project health: scope, schedule, or budget.
 And to provide transparency regarding threats to the project, the project manager also summarizes risks.

-With Copilot for Project's project status report, project managers will be able to get a jump start on automatically generating the key components of the report, allowing them to focus on the narrative text, refining what is relevant for the specific project without expanding energy on the mundane repetitive tasks such as data aggregation and summarization.
-When the project status report is accurate, it will result in significant time savings on a project basis, especially in instances when project managers are stretched between multiple projects in an organization.
+With Copilot for Project's project status report, project managers are able to get a jump start on automatically generating the key components of the report, allowing them to focus on the narrative text, refining what is relevant for the specific project without expanding energy on the mundane repetitive tasks such as data aggregation and summarization.
+When the project status report is accurate, it results in significant time savings on a project basis, especially in instances when project managers are stretched between multiple projects in an organization.

 ### What are Copilot for project's intended use(s)?

 As an AI assistant to Project managers, Copilot for project provides a set of intended uses:

-- **Task Plan / Work Breakdown Structure:** The auto-generation of a work breakdown structure (WBS) is intended to provide a project manager with a head start in building a delivery plan for a project.
+- **Task Plan / Work Breakdown Structure:** The autogeneration of a work breakdown structure (WBS) is intended to provide a project manager with a head start in building a delivery plan for a project.
 It fulfills a similar purpose as a project template where related activities in the structure are contextually based on the scope and timeline of the project.
-Like a project template, there is an expectation the activities will be modified to meet the detailed needs of the project, these changes could include deletion, addition, changes in duration, effort, dependencies, and assignees.
+Like a project template, there's an expectation the activities are modified to meet the detailed needs of the project, these changes could include deletion, addition, changes in duration, effort, dependencies, and assignees.

-- **Risks and Mitigation Plan:** The auto-generation of risks is intended to aid a project manager in identifying and documenting potential threats to the health of a project.
-Given the disposition of the project's scope, schedule and budget, risk registers give a project manager a way to warn all relevant stakeholders about what can prevent the project from staying green.
+- **Risks and Mitigation Plan:** The autogeneration of risks is intended to aid a project manager in identifying and documenting potential threats to the health of a project.
+Given the disposition of the project's scope, schedule, and budget, risk registers give a project manager a way to warn all relevant stakeholders about what can prevent the project from staying green.
 Each risk includes corresponding mitigation.

 - **Project Status Report:** The goal of the system is to provide an editable Project Status Report as a head start to the Project Manager as they fulfill a core part of their job function.
 All narrative sections can and should be reviewed by the Project Manager prior to finalization and distribution.
 In most organizations the project status reports are shared both to customers and internal service organization leadership.